Sweet Treats of Summer

 What’s So Wrong With Sugary Snacks?

-It’s not necessarily the amount of sugar that is harmful to your teeth, but more so how often it is consumed.
+Now, it’s not necessarily the amount of sugar, but how often it’s consumed that’s harmful to your teeth.
 This is a reason why sugared sodas and energy drinks are so dangerous.
 Every time you take a sip of your drink the sugar is hitting your teeth.
 Most sugary beverages are also highly acidic… double uh oh!

 Get Your Oral Hygiene On